josephbergevin/ProminentKeywords/README.md

 Setup
 -----

-The ScraperMoreFaster.php file found in the lib folder is the only file needed to use this class.
+The Following Files are Needed for this Class -ProminentKeywords.php
+-stopwords.txt

+*These files can both be found in the lib folder*

 Usage
 -----